connecting

 COMMENTARY: A Decade After Addis Abeba Pledges, Africa Faces Debt Strain, Dwindling Aid

-September 2025 | Writing in the Addis Fortune, Project Starling Policy Advisor Gabriel Mekbib reflects on the implementation challenges of the 2015 Financing for Development Addis Ababa Action Agenda and emphasizes the importance of deliberate, sustained implementation to ensure the 2025 Compromiso de Sevilla delivers.
+September 2025 | Writing in the Addis Fortune, Starling Institute Policy Advisor Gabriel Mekbib reflects on the implementation challenges of the 2015 Financing for Development Addis Ababa Action Agenda and emphasizes the importance of deliberate, sustained implementation to ensure the 2025 Compromiso de Sevilla delivers.

 “It’s uncanny how well you time these gatherings.
 That was so valuable at a time when we are running out of time.
 Thank you, thank you, thank you.”